 The specific steps to credit repair depend on what's on your credit report.
 Before you can start repairing your credit, you'll need to order your report and review it to stop any negative information.
 Many credit reports also include an explanation of the things that are negatively affecting your credit.
 This will give you an idea of what you need to fix to improve your credit.

-Past Due Accounts
+Bring Past Due Accounts Current

-Ideally, your credit card balances should be at or below 30 percent of your credit limit.
-That means you should have a maximum $300 balance on a credit card with a $1,000 limit.
+Your level of debt has the second-largest impact on your credit score, as it is 30% of your FICO score.
+Ideally, your credit card balances should be at or below 30% of your credit limit.
+That means you should have a maximum of a $300 balance on a credit card with a $1,000 limit.

 Student loan default isn’t always permanent.
 Talk with your lender to find out what your student loan repayment options are to bring them out of default.
-Often, you will have to make several months of timely payments before your student loan will be considered current.
+Often, you will have to submit several months of timely payments before your student loan will be considered current.
 In certain situations, you may want to consider a student loan forgiveness program.

 If bankruptcy or another serious delinquency is listed on your credit report, focus on rebuilding your credit by adding positive payment history and demonstrating you can manage your credit.
 If you can’t get approved for a regular credit card, apply for a secured credit card.
 Use the card to make small purchases and pay your bill in full every month.

 The best practice is to make sure you pay your bills on time every month while not incurring any more debt.
 Then, focus on eliminating debt and ensuring you're not exceeding your credit utilization ratio.

 Can I fix a 500 credit score?

 Yes.
 It may take some time, but there are several ways to eliminate your debts and boost your credit score.